-22.3 OTHER STUDY LEAVE.
+22.3 Other Study Leave.

-- (a) Job-Required.
-An employee required to take academic course work as part of assigned duties shall not be required to charge time spent attending classes during the work day to accrued leave. - (b) Job-Related.
-An employee shall be permitted to attend up to six (6)-credits of course work per semester during work, provided that the: - (1) The course work is directly related to the employee's professional responsibilities; - (2) The supervisor determines that the absence will not interfere with the proper operation of the work unit;
+(a) Job-Required.
+An employee required to take academic course work as part of assigned duties shall not be required to charge time spent attending classes during the work day to accrued leave. (b) Job-Related.
+An employee shall be permitted to attend up to six credits of course work per semester during work, provided that the: (1) course work is directly related to the employee's professional responsibilities;

-- (3) The supervisor believes that completion of the course work would improve the productivity of the department or function of which the employee is a part; and - (4) The employee's work schedule can be adjusted to accommodate such job-related study without reduction in the total number of work hours required per pay period. - 22.4(c) Retraining.
+(2) supervisor determines that the absence will not interfere with the proper operation of the work unit; (3) supervisor believes that completion of the course work would improve the productivity of the department or function of which the employee is a part; and

+(4) employee's work schedule can be adjusted to accommodate such job-related study without reduction in the total number of work hours required per pay period.(c) Retraining.
+The University may, at its discretion, provide

+(c) Retraining.
 The University may, at its discretion, provide opportunities for retraining of employees when it is in the University's best interests.
-Such opportunities may be provided to employees who are reassigned or laid off, have received notice of layoff, or in other appropriate circumstances.
-These retraining opportunities may include enrollment in tuition-free courses under the provisions of Article 24 and Sabbaticals or Professional Development Leaves under this Article.
+Such opportunities may be provided to employees who are reassigned, have received notice of layoff, or in other appropriate circumstances.